 SynthEyes to Blender via Python: Blender 3.2–3.5 contain a bad version of python, python 3.10, that crashes when large python scripts are compiled.
 If you export sufficiently large meshes from SynthEyes to Blender via the blender (python) export, when you import them to blender, python will crash, causing blender to crash.
-Make sure you're using SynthEyes 2210 or later and turn on the “Hex data workaround” in the blender exporter.
+To avoid that, turn on “Hex data workaround” in the blender exporter.
 This has been fixed in python, but it's unclear when that fixed python will appear in blender.

 Autodesk Flame on Apple Silicon macOS using Python.
-SynthEyes can't be started from Flame's python using SyPy3 due to Rosetta.
+SynthEyes can't be started from Flame's python using SyPy3 because of a Rosetta issue: Flame requires Rosetta but SynthEyes is native.
+See the entertaining workaround.

 SynthEyes to anything via Filmbox FBX: SynthEyes writes FBX files using a recent version of FBX by default; older versions of other applications cannot read those files and camera path animation may appear to be missing.
 Instead, tell the exporter to write one of the older versions of FBX.